 To increase your chances, you must master a tool and get in-depth, hands-on knowledge of any automation tools.
 You can also think of SAP Testing and ETL testing based on your interest.

 You can refer to Selenium WebDriver with Java for beginners .
-One of the best courses ever for beginners: clear, brief and understandable.
-I would like to recommend it for everyone who wants to start as automation tester.
+One of the best courses ever for beginners: clear, brief, and understandable.
+I would like to recommend it for everyone who wants to start as an automation tester.